officelearn/azure-docs.sv-se/articles/active-directory/saas-apps/topdesk-secure-tutorial.md

     e.
 Klicka på **Save** (Spara).

 > [!NOTE]
-> Du kan använda andra verktyg eller API:er för TOPdesk – Secure-kontoskapande som tillhandahålls av TOPdesk – Secure för att etablera AAD-användarkonton.
+> You can use any other TOPdesk - Secure user account creation tools or APIs provided by TOPdesk - Secure to provision Azure AD user accounts.

 ### <a name="test-single-sign-on"></a>Testa enkel inloggning